-I’ve used this day trading strategy to produce profitable short-term trades on GBPUSD, EURJPY, AUDJPY, and EURUSD.
+This day trading strategy can be used to produce profitable short-term trades on GBPUSD, EURJPY, AUDJPY, and EURUSD.
 But it is also applicable in other markets.

 The method involves trading the false top/bottoms that occur on chart patterns known as rounded reversals: Namely “rounded tops” and “rounded bottoms”.
 Chartists also call these patterns saucers and inverse saucers respectively.